-- first, the institution must satisfy itself that the document relates to one of the exceptions, and if so, decide which parts of it are covered by that exception; - second, it must examine whether disclosure of the parts of the document in question pose a "reasonably foreseeable and not purely hypothetical" risk of undermining the protection of the interest covered by the exception; - third, if it takes the view that disclosure would undermine the protection of any of the interests defined under Article 4(2) and Article 4(3) of Regulation 1049/2001, the institution is required "to ascertain whether there is any overriding public interest justifying disclosure"3.
+- first, the institution must satisfy itself that the document relates to one of the exceptions, and if so, decide which parts of it are covered by that exception; - second, it must examine whether disclosure of the parts of the document in question pose a "reasonably foreseeable and not purely hypothetical" risk of undermining the protection of the interest covered by the exception; - third, if it takes the view that disclosure would undermine the protection of any of the interests defined under Article 4(2) and Article 4(3) of Regulation 1049/2001, the institution is required "to ascertain whether there is any overriding public interest justifying disclosure".

-In view of the objectives pursued by Regulation 1049/2001, notably to give the public the widest possible right of access to documents4, 'the exceptions to that right [...] must be interpreted and applied strictly '5.
+In view of the objectives pursued by Regulation 1049/2001, notably to give the public the widest possible right of access to documents, 'the exceptions to that right [...] must be interpreted and applied strictly'.

-In reply to your request, I can inform you that we have identified one document that falls within the scope of your request, notably:
+In reply to your request, I can inform you that we have identified 3 documents that fall within the scope of your request.
+All 3 are related to Executive Vice-President Dombrovskis' participation in a BussinessEurope event on 14 September 2020: